 Rates of corneal abrasion are equal in all races.
 More males than females are treated for corneal abrasions.

-The incidence of corneal abrasion is higher among people of working age because younger people are more active than older people; however, people of all ages can have a corneal abrasion.
+The incidence of corneal abrasion is higher among people of working age.
+However, people of all ages can have a corneal abrasion.
 Automotive workers between the ages of 20 and 29 years had the highest incidence of eye injuries.

 The prognosis is usually excellent, with full recovery of vision if treatment is prompt; however, untreated corneal abrasions can lead to blinding corneal ulcers.

 Some deep abrasions (eg, those involving the corneal stromal layer) in the central visual axis (ie, the central area of the cornea directly over the pupil) heal but leave a scar.
-In these instances, a permanent loss of visual acuity may occur.
+In these instances, a permanent loss of visual acuity may result from corneal cloudiness or irregular corneal astigmatism.

 Healing of minor abrasions is expected within 24-48 hours.
 Extensive or deep abrasions may require a week to heal.